hminh1231/lottery/README.md

 This is one of my small project during my time study about coding, the old file is the first project I created and the updated file is the newest version, more better.
-So if you want to use, please run the updated file only
+So if you want to use, please run the updated file only.